-This report has been received by the offices of Special Council Mueller, Deputy Attorney General Rod J. Rosenstein, as well as House and Senate Intelligence Committees, and the Senate Judiciary Committee.
+This report has been received by the offices of Special Council Mueller, Deputy Attorney General Rod J. Rosenstein, as well as House and Senate Intelligence and Judiciary Committees and the White House Chief of Staff.

 The report has been submitted in response to the Dec.
 29, 2016 Grizzly Steppe and Jan.
 06, 2017 ICA reports.
 If you take exception with this report and feel that you can be of assistance to the intelligence agencies in responding, you may submit to the Office of Special Council, Deputy Attorney General, and / or the House and Senate Intelligence Committees and Senate Judicial Committee.